Mindy Kaling Recreates Beyoncé's Vogue Cover

 Evan Agostini/Invision/AP

-Mindy Kaling channeled Beyoncé for her latest tweet by recreating Queen B's recent Vogue cover.
+Mindy Kaling channeled Beyoncé on Wednesday by recreating Queen B's recent Vogue cover.

 The 39-year-old actress shared a few side-by-side photos showing her donning a white ensemble and flower crown—just like Mrs. Carter did for the magazine's September issue.